IIBF BFM Module B: Unit 7 - Market Risk

 Value at Risk (VaR)

-The typical measure associated with the probability of loss or gain in a position over a specified time horizon.
+VaR is the typical measure associated with the probability of loss or gain in a position over a specified time horizon.
+In 2026, regulators transition toward **Expected Shortfall (ES)** for more robust tail-risk assessment.

 Basel Supervisory Treatment

-In 1996, the Basel Committee extended the 1988 accord to cover market risk capital charges.
+Historically, the Basel Committee extended the 1988 accord in 1996 to cover market risk capital charges.
+Today, banks must adhere to the **FRTB (Fundamental Review of the Trading Book)** standards effective 2026.

-• Minimum maturity must be not less than 2 years.
+• Minimum Maturity: Must be at least 2 years.

-• Lock-in Clause: Principal/Interest cannot be paid if capital falls below minimum requirements.
+• Lock-in Clause: Principal or interest cannot be paid if capital falls below minimum regulatory requirements.

 The Five Pillars of Market Risk